The Committed: Reception

 In its starred review, Kirkus Reviews wrote, "Nguyen is deft at balancing his hero's existential despair with the lurid glow of a crime saga."
-Publishers Weekly, in its starred review, praised "the narrator’s hair-raising escapes, descriptions of the Boss's hokey bar, and thoughtful references to Fanon and Césaire."
+Publishers Weekly, in its starred review, praised "the narrator's hair-raising escapes, descriptions of the Boss's hokey bar, and thoughtful references to Fanon and Césaire."
 The New York Times praised the first hundred pages of The Committed as "better than anything in the first novel," while regarding the second half as, "shaggy, shaggy, shaggy."

+Sequel

+In a 2022 interview, Nguyen stated that The Committed is intended to be the second novel in a trilogy, and the final novel will follow the narrator's return to the Americas "to confront again, this so called American narrative about the inevitable triumph of the individual, which obviously, he continues to reject."